5 Best FREE Parental Control Apps in 2022| PC, iPhone & Android

 Are free parental control apps any good?

 As with everything in life, you get what you pay for.
 There are plenty of risks involved with installing free parental control apps on your child’s device.
 If they aren’t properly secured, it can leave your child vulnerable to cyberattacks and hackers that can find a backdoor to accessing your child’s device.
-Additionally, the features are limited with 100% free apps, and that’s why I recommend taking advantage of the Qustodio 30 day money-back guarantee.
-It’s a secure app with premium features, and I personally tested the refund policy and quickly received my money back without any questions asked.
+Additionally, the features are limited with 100% free apps, and that’s why I recommend taking advantage of the Qustodio 30 day free trial.
+It’s a secure app with premium features, and gives valuable information about how your kids are using the online devices.

 Can I just use the free parental control apps that come with my phone or computer?